 Section 5.
-It is expected that the Per Diem employee shall give the Employer at least eight (8) hours notice for cancellation of any unscheduled shift and seventy-two (72) hours notice for cancellation of any pre-scheduled shift.
+The Per Diem employee shall give the Employer at least eight (8) hours notice for cancellation of any unscheduled shift and seventy-two (72) hours notice for cancellation of any pre-scheduled shift.

 Section 6.
 A list of all Per Diem nurses who voluntarily agree to assume charge will be compiled and when a Per Diem nurse is needed for charge, an individual whose name appears on this list will be assigned in order of seniority.